This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 Negatives of opening a Simple checking account

 - Low interest rates: Money held in your Simple checking account will gain a measly 0.01% APY.
-This is standard for most checking accounts, but there are alternatives (like Ally) which could offer you more.
+This is standard for many checking accounts, but there are alternatives (like Ally) which could offer you more.
 If you use Simple predominantly for checking, this shouldn’t be too much of a concern.
-But if you use Simple’s Goals function extensively to save up for big expenses, you could likely be gaining more money with a different account elsewhere.
+But if you use Simple’s Goals function to save (and don’t keep the minimum required balance to qualify for their higher rates) you could likely be gaining more money with a different account elsewhere.

 - Online only: Simple has no physical locations.
 Though you can deposit checks through their online check depositing function, this means that there is currently no way to deposit cash, which may be a negative for those who work in businesses that rely heavily on cash.